Glutes: How To Build, Stretch & Activate Your Glute Muscles

 The glutes are the largest muscle group in the body and play an important role in moving and stabilising your body during exercise, holding your body upright and helping you to move powerfully throughout the day.

 They provide shape to your buttocks — just like the biceps, you can train your glute muscles to become larger.
 When people talk about “booty gains” they’re really referring to building their glutes.

-As the largest muscle group of the body, effectively activating and training your glutes can burn serious calories in a short space of time and boost your capacity to become physically stronger.
+As the largest muscle group of the body, effective glute activation and training your glutes well can burn serious calories in a short space of time and boost your capacity to become physically stronger.

 If strengthening your glutes is one of your fitness goals, then bookmark this article to refer to during your journey!